RoboDesign1M: A Large-scale Dataset for Robot Design Understanding: Related Work

 \section{Related Work}

 \textbf{Datasets for Robot Design.} Robotics is inherently interdisciplinary, integrating insights from several fields~\cite{redfield2019definition}.
 Consequently, a comprehensive robot design dataset must draw from multiple domains~\cite{regenwetter2022deep}.
 We review existing robot-related design datasets in Table~\ref{table:design_dataset}.
-Most current design datasets~\cite{van2021automated, schlagenhauf2023text, koch2019abc, wu2021deepcad, xu2024cad, yavartanoo2024text2cad, khan2024text2cad, willis2021fusion, seff2020sketchgraphs, khan2024leveraging} predominantly target generic objects.
-ABC~\cite{koch2019abc} is a large collection of CAD models in B-rep format and has served as a foundation for later datasets such as DeepCAD~\cite{wu2021deepcad}, Omni-CAD~\cite{xu2024cad}, and Text2CAD~\cite{khan2024text2cad}.
+Most current design datasets~\cite{van2021automated, schlagenhauf2023text, koch2019abc, wu2021deepcad, xu2024cad, yavartanoo2024text2cad, khan2024text2cad, willis2021fusion, seff2020sketchgraphs, khan2024leveraging, wang2025text} predominantly target generic objects.
+For example, ABC~\cite{koch2019abc} is a large collection of CAD models in B-rep format and has served as a foundation for later datasets such as DeepCAD~\cite{wu2021deepcad}, Omni-CAD~\cite{xu2024cad}, Text2CAD~\cite{khan2024text2cad}.
 Although extensive and diverse, these datasets only contain CAD models of generic objects.
 In contrast, recent works have begun to address the specific needs of mechanical engineering.
 Lee \etal{}~\cite{lee2022dataset} introduce a large dataset of 3D CAD models featuring mechanical parts.
 Ghezelbash \etal{}~\cite{ghezelbash2024mechanical} propose a dataset dedicated to mechanisms and gears.
 However, these datasets remain confined to mechanical engineering, leaving a gap in interdisciplinary robotic domains.
-Our \datasetName{} fills this gap by collecting large-scale data from multiple robotic fields.
+Our \datasetName{} fills this gap by collecting large-scale data from multiple robotic fields, for example, soft robots, bipedal robots, etc.